 Looking for a way to make your sales presentations stand out?
-Check out these inspiring samples.
+Check out these inspiring examples of sales pitch presentations.

 Take a look at these inspiring samples.
-They all push the limits of what a sales presentation can look like and the way information can be delivered on a slide.
-Below each sample, you will find a curated list of slides you should pay extra attention to and a few pointers about how they were designed.
+They all push the limits of how a sales presentation can look and deliver information on a slide.
+Below each sample, you will find a curated list of slides that deserve extra attention and a few pointers about their design.

 - Slide 2: This is a title slide, but it has three elements.
 A background video, an opaque black rectangle, and finally a title.
 The rectangle and the title build in one after another adding class to an otherwise boring slide.